CMakePP/CMakePPLang/docs/source/getting_started/cmakepp_examples/classes.rst

 Writing a Derived Class
 =======================

-CMakePP supports inheritance which enables us to write **subclasses** that inherit from a base class.
+CMakePP supports inheritance which enables us to write **subclasses** that are derived from (or *inherit from*) a base class.
 Subclasses inherit all attributes and functions from their base class.
 However, subclasses can override the definitions of functions in their base classes.
 They can also override the default values of attributes that are set in the base class.

 We can demonstrate this by creating a new ``Car`` class that is derived from our ``Automobile`` class.
 Our ``Car`` class will contain a new attribute